emrec93/ml-sentiment-checker/readme.md

 python3 predict.py
 ```

-Output:
+Expected Output:

 ```
-What a wonderful film! -> negative
+What a wonderful film! -> positive
-This was the worst experience ever. -> positive
+This was the worst experience ever. -> negative
 ```

-At the current iteration, there is not enough data to give us accurate results, so better quality data (including more of it) is required to fine-tune the model.
+There is always a chance for errors to occur.
+This due to needing more data to fine-tune the training of the model.

 ### Step 5: Improving the model